shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 yarn add @solana/web3.js
 ```

-We will also use `@project-serum/sol-wallet-adapter` package.
-To connect our app with sollet wallet.
+We will also use the `@project-serum/sol-wallet-adapter` package to connect our app with sollet wallet.

 ```text
 yarn add @project-serum/sol-wallet-adapter